-Independent Art: 0.5 credits - Work collaboratively with teachers to design projects that are independently approved and relate to art.
+Independent Art: 0.5 credits - Students will work collaboratively with teachers to design projects that are independently approved and relate to Art.
 Student evaluations will be conducted by the teacher upon completion of the course to determine whether course goals and objectives were met and award credit.

-Independent Family and Consumer Sciences: 0.5 credits - Work collaboratively with teachers to design projects that are independently approved and relate to family and consumer sciences.
+Independent Family and Consumer Sciences: 0.5 credits - Students will work collaboratively with teachers to design projects that are independently approved and relate to Family and Consumer Sciences.
 Student evaluations will be conducted by the teacher upon completion of the course to determine whether course goals and objectives were met and award credit.